 The Georgia Trust’s Historic Preservation Institute offers preservation courses throughout the year.

-Part of Preserving Georgia’s African American Resources Series
+Preserving Georgia’s African American Resources: Equitable Preservation

-Friday, August 29, 2025 (Tentative)
+Friday, August 29, 2025 (Confirmed)

 10 a.m. – 12:30 p.m.